 Your work experience can prove you have skill areas such as communication, mathematical literacy and valid employment skills in place.
 If you collect and create appropriate and relevant evidence to prove these competencies, you can avoid lectures and prepare for assessment.
 This is key to the Recognition of Prior Learning process.

 Being Assessed for Recognition of Prior Learning

 Many are intimidated by assessment as they fear being unfairly judged.
 Current education theory encourages democratic, lateral approaches to assessment allowing for negotiation of the process and the presentation of evidence.

-Evidence must meet specific assessment criterion and exit level outcomes to be used for evaluation.
-Candidates compile portfolios of evidence that prove the presence of relevant skills, knowledge and values.
+Your evidence must meet specific assessment criteria and exit-level outcomes to be used for evaluation.
+RPL candidates compile portfolios of evidence that prove the presence of relevant skills, knowledge, and values.

-The following documentation must be contained in your POE:
+The following documentation must be contained in your RPL POE: